-A lifelong advocate of Aboriginal education, Verna Kirkness created new learning opportunities for Canada’s Aboriginal people through her work as a teacher, counselor, consultant and professor.
-As the first education director for what are now the Assembly of Manitoba Chiefs and the Assembly of First Nations, she played a pivotal role in the development of the MIBs position paper, Wahbung: Our Tomorrows and the 1972 landmark policy of Indian Control of Indian Education.
-As a professor at the University of British Columbia, she worked to extend new programs, support services and cultural enrichment to Aboriginal students.
+A lifelong advocate of Indigenous education, Verna Kirkness created new learning opportunities for Canada’s Indigenous people through her work as a teacher, counselor, consultant and professor.
+As the first education director for what is now the Assembly of Manitoba Chiefs and the Assembly of First Nations, she played a pivotal role in the development of the MIBs position paper, Wahbung: Our Tomorrows and the 1972 landmark policy of Indian Control of Indian Education.
+As a professor at the University of British Columbia, she worked to extend new programs, support services and cultural enrichment to Indigenous students.
 Verna has written and edited eight books and is published extensively in academic journals.
 She has received numerous awards, including the Order of Canada in 1998.

 Patrick Lauzon, Vice-President

 Mr. Lauzon is a resident of White Rock, British Columbia.
 He graduated with a Bachelor of Science Degree from UBC in 1978 and did advanced studies at Simon Fraser University.
 From 1981 to 2010 he held a range of positions in Western Canada.
 In 2001 he was appointed Manager for Corporate Affairs and Policy for Merck Frosst Canada in BC with responsibility for liaison with the academic health research community, the business and biotechnology sector, patient and disease advocacy groups and the BC government.